circuitdao/docs/docs/glossary.md

 **Unique singleton.** A singleton of a type that only exists once in the entire protocol.
 There are three unique singletons in the protocol: Statutes, Oracle and Announcer Registry.

-**User.** Somebody who uses the protocol to borrow or earn interest on Bytecash.
+**User.** Owners of collateral or savings vaults.
+Somebody who uses the protocol to borrow or earn interest on Bytecash.